haichenwangberkeley/Demo/README.md

 # Demo Project Setup

+These tutorials are developed for the 2025 DOE Computational High Energy Physics Traineeship Summer School.
+For more information and the full schedule, see the [Indico event page](https://indico.cern.ch/event/1531818/timetable/?view=standard).

 This guide will help you set up a Python environment and install the required packages for this workspace.

 ## 1. Create a Python Virtual Environment